tblomseth/cordova-ios-action-sheet-picker/README.md

  * _**iPad** ActionSheetPicker = A Picker + UIPopoverController_

 Forked from [Tim Cinel](http://github.com/TimCinel).
-Cleaned up code and added some features needed in our solution.
+Applies bugfixes and added some features needed in our solution.
 At the time of writing:
  * Add duration picker
  * Size string picker based on approximate textlength
- * Remove @synthesize and default @property options
+ * Adding blocks support for date completion handler
+ * Fix placing of popovers from origin
+ * Cleanup code from a modern Objective-C perspective

 ## Overview ##
 ActionSheetPicker